 The familiar bi-metallic UK £2 coin was introduced in 1998 (the first was actually dated 1997).
 Seven single metal gold coloured thicker coins were issued before this date.
 The older coins remain legal tender but are rarely seen in circulation.

-The £1 coin was introduced in 1983 to replace the Bank of England £1 note, which remained in circulation alongside the new coin until 1988.
-Many different reverse designs have been used on the £1 coin, alternating design themes each
+The old style £1 coin was introduced in 1983 to replace the Bank of England £1 note, which remained in circulation alongside the coins until 1988.
+Many different reverse designs were used on the original £1 coin, alternating design themes

 The most commonly collected decimal coins from change are the commemorative £2 coins, 50p and the UK themed £1 coins.
 These have separate pages with links on the home page.
 For the rest, there is this page, which covers decimal coins under 50p

 100s of pages of information, conveniently and logically organised and smart phone friendly!

 People have been checking their change with the help of ‘Check Your Change’ for 58 years!
 The Original Check Your Change is now online and more interactive than ever before.

 In the early days it was the Pounds, Shillings and Pence that people were checking.
 These had served as the coinage of England, Scotland, Wales and Ireland for over 1,000 years.
 The UK switched to a fully decimal system (i.e. 100 pennies to the pound instead of the previous 240 pennies or 20 shillings to the pound) in 1971.
 Fifty-two years and a good two or three generations later and anyone under 50 is unlikely to be familiar with anything other than decimal coinage.

 Use this website to quickly see what decimal coins were made.
 The history and information behind the events.
 Mintage numbers with a collectability scale.
 Significant new issues (with the emphasis on standard coinage rather than precious metal issues) and other related decimal coins developments will be added here.